jeremie-gauthier/AsyncRequest/README.md

 - **async**/**await** notation
 - send data in **JSON**

+This could have been enhanced with **TypeScript** but the school project doesn't allow it.

 ## Getting started

 Just include the AsyncRequest.js where you want to use it.